SQL string functions are among most important SQL’s tools. In this post, we’ll look at five ways you can perform various operations on strings.

 SUBSTR functions.
 Note that the second SUBSTR doesn’t have a third parameter – it will include all characters located after the position specified in the second parameter.

-Remember that not all database systems use the same name for SQL functions.
+Remember that not all database systems use the same name for SQL server string functions.
 In SQL Server, the

 SUBSTR function is called